MyAnimeList: Scoring

 MyAnimeList allows users to score the anime and manga on their list on a scale from 1 to 10.
 These scores are then aggregated to give each show in the database a rank from best to worst.
 A show's rank is calculated twice a day using the following formula:

 Where $v$ stands for the total number of user votes, $S$ for the average user score, $m$ for the minimum number of votes required to get a calculated score (currently 50), and $C$ for the average score across the entire anime/manga database.
 Only scores where a user has completed at least 20% of the anime/manga are calculated.

 In February 2020, MyAnimeList updated its scoring system to prevent vote brigading.

+Controversy

+In January 2017, MyAnimeList rewrote an anti-Nazi article written by a contributor on the site without notice to the contributor.